0x326/miami-university-senior-capstone-project/CONTRIBUTING.md

   1. Brainstorm tasks required to complete the user story and create a new issue for each task using the `Task` [template].
      (From here on out, these issues will be called "task issues" to differentiate from "user story issues")
-  1. In the issue description for each user story, [reference] its task issues in a [task list]
+  1. For each user story, add its task issues as [related issues]

 - Long-term planning: